-Level Listening and Speaking Basic Reading and Writing Test Benchmark: CASAS scale scores: Reading: 180 and below BEST Plus 2.0: 88 - 361 BEST Literacy: 0-20 S scale scores: ng: 180 and belowunderstand English, or understands only isolated words or phrases.writing skills in any lang have little or no compre print corresponds to spo and may have difficulty instrument.
-Functional and Workplace Skills Individual functions minimally or not at all in English and can communicate only through gestures or a few isolated words, such as name and other personal information; may recognize only common signs or symbols (e.g., stop sign, product logos); can handle only very routine entry-level jobs that not require oral or written communication in English.
-There is no knowledge use of computers or technology.
+Level Listening and Speaking Basic Reading and Writing Test Benchmark: CASAS scale scores: Reading: 180 and below BEST Plus 2.0: 88 - 361 BEST Literacy: 0-20 Individual cannot speak or understand English, or understands only isolated words or phrases.
+Individual has no or minimal reading or writing skills in any language.
+May have little or no comprehension of how print corresponds to spoken language and may have difficulty using a writing instrument.
+BEOT Entoracy: 6 26 Functional and Workplace Skills Individual functions minimally or not at all in English only through gestures or a few isolated words, such personal information; may recognize only common stop sign, product logos); can handle only very roun not require oral or written communication in English use of computers or technology. d words, such as name and other only common signs or symbols (e.g., only very routine entry-level jobs that do